iest/react-busuu/README.md

 #### Everything is a commonJS module

 The node standard.
 Forces better structuring, and there are no global namespaces.
 You want lo-dash? `require` it!
+As a bonus, the build tool (browserify) will only bundle up modules that have been `require`d by others.

 #### Proper model definitions with inheritance